What does 128-bit encryption really mean?

 There is an adage in the cryptographic community that anyone can develop a cipher that they themselves can't break.
 Therefore, it is an important question whether there are any ciphers that we know nobody can break.

-Unfortunately, nobody has been able to find a cipher1 where it is possible to show using mathematics that it is impossible to break.
-The next best thing you can do is a get the world's best crytographers together and have a contest to design a cipher.
-Such a contest took place in the late 1990's.
+Unfortunately, nobody has been able to find a cipher1 which can be shown to be impossible to break.
+The next best thing you can do is a get the world’s best crytographers together and have a contest to design a cipher.
+Such a contest took place in the late 1990’s.

-Therefore, if you use AES you can be pretty sure that you've got a cipher that's difficult to break.
+Therefore, if you use AES you can be confident that provided the key remains secret, your data is secure.
 Since AES is a relatively new invention there are some areas where adoption of this algorithm is slow, most notably with web-browsers.

 So what does 128-bit mean?